hali011/projectuni/README.md

 1. Click the number buttons to enter the first operand.
 2. Click the desired operator button (+, -, *, /).
 3. Click the number buttons to enter the second operand.
-4. Click the equals (=) button to evaluate the expression and display the result.
+4. Click the equals (=) or use enter button to evaluate the expression and display the result.

 The clear (C) button can be used to clear the entry field and start a new calculation.